 5.2.
-Pharmacokinetic Properties
+Pharmacokinetic properties

-• Distribution
+Distribution

 Both piperacillin and tazobactam are approximately 30% bound to plasma proteins.
-The protein binding of either piperacillin or tazobactam is unaffected by the presence of the other compound.
+The protein binding of either piperacillin or tazobactam is unaffected by the presence of the other compound.Protein binding of the tazobactam metabolite is negligible.